anhtramnguyen/Webcrawler/README.md

 Parallelizing

-The application fetch URLs in parallel by using Multiprocessing
+The application fetch URLs in parallel by using ThreadPoolExecutor from concurrent.futures

 Test and Build